ywwg/art-guidelines/legacy_grant_application.md

 ## Application

-Your application must answer each of the questions below to be considered for a Firefly Temple Grant.
+Your application must answer each of the questions below to be considered for a Firefly Legacy Grant.

 ### Artist Information
 Please provide us with the following information on your application: